k-kc/abolition/docs/syllabus-final.md

 **Davis and the Meaning of Emancipation**

 **Background Readings:**
 - W.E.B.
-Du Bois, "Chapter VII: The Meaning of Freedom" in _Black Reconstruction in America_ (1935)
+Du Bois, "Chapter VII: Looking Forward" in _Black Reconstruction in America_ (1935)
 - Thomas Mathiesen, "The Unfinished Part" in _The Politics of Abolition_ (1978)

 **Primary Sources:**